kadena-io/pact/docs/en/pact-functions.rst

 *keys* ``[string]`` *object* ``object:<{o}>`` *→* ``object:<{o}>``

 Take COUNT values from LIST (or string), or entries having keys in KEYS from OBJECT.
 If COUNT is negative, take from end.
+If COUNT exceeds the interval (-2:sup:`63,2`\ 63), it is truncated to that range.

 .. code:: lisp